 Final Thoughts: Window Frame Repairs in 2025

 In most cases, repairing your window frame is a smart move—both financially and environmentally—if the damage is minor and isolated.
-But if you’re dealing with structural issues, persistent drafts, or outdated materials, a full replacement may offer better value and performance in the long run.
+But if you’re dealing with structural issues, persistent drafts, broken glass window or outdated materials, a full replacement may offer better value and performance in the long run.

 👉 Ready to take action?
 Contact us today to get expert advice and free quotes from our certified team.